Social clustering reinforces external influence on the majority opinion model: Model

 \subsection{Opinion Dynamics}

 We devise a model with $N$ agents (nodes) $i=0, 1, \ldots, N-1$.
-At time step t, each agent has a binary opinion $o_i(t) \in \mathcal{O}=\{A,B\}$.
-We assume that the opinion of agent $i$ can change as a result of two competing mechanisms: (i) pressure from its social contacts $\nu(i)$, i.e.\ the ratio of neighbours $j$ of $i$ having opinion $o_j(t)\neq o_i(t)$ (Eq.~\ref{eq:InternalPresure}) and (ii) an external fixed source promoting opinion $A$ and affecting all agents equally $\mathcal{E}^{A(B)}\in[0,1]\subset \mathbb{R}$, i.e.\ an external field representing, for example, mass media, institutions, or nudging.
+At time step $t$, each agent has a binary opinion $o_i(t) \in \mathcal{O}=\{A,B\}$.
+We assume that the opinion of agent $i$ can change as a result of two competing mechanisms: (i) pressure from its social contacts,

-Agents with opinion $o_i(t)=A(B)$ have a transition probability towards opinion $B(A)$ at time $t$ given by $W_i^{A(B) \rightarrow B(A)}(t)$.
+where $\mathcal{I}_i$ is the ratio of neighbours $j$ of agent $i$ having opinion $o_j(t)\neq o_i(t)$, and (ii) an external fixed source promoting opinion $A$ ($B$) and affecting all agents equally $\mathcal{E}^{A(B)}\in[0,1]\subset \mathbb{R}$.
+This external field can represent, for example, mass media, institutions, or nudging.
+For agents with opinion $o_i(t)=A(B)$, we denote a transition probability towards opinion $B(A)$ at time $t$ by $W_i^{A(B) \rightarrow B(A)}(t)$.
 The relative importance of the external field concerning social pressure is regulated via the parameter $0 \leq \alpha \leq 1$, reflecting the trust agents have in the external opinion.
 Larger $\alpha$ means that agents give more weight to the external field than to pressure from social contacts.
 We consider two stochastic versions of the model, differing in how agents are subject to the pressure of the external field.

+In the first model, hereafter called the asymmetric model, the external field only influences agents with an opinion opposite to the field.
+This means that the agents agreeing with the external field, set to opinion $A$, are only influenced by their social contacts without external reinforcement.
+The transition rates corresponding to this model are